 Through the Peacekeeping Operations (PKO) program, the United States supported the Africa Crisis Response Initiative (ACRI), which trained small units of African armies for possible peacekeeping duties, as well as for other regional peacekeeping initiatives.
 In FY2004, ACRI was succeeded by the Africa Contingency Operations Training Assistance (ACOTA), which focuses on training trainers and on programs tailored to individual country needs.
-Foreign Military Financing (FMF) resumed in FY1999 and under the FY2005 request under the FY2005 request would be used to strengthen counterterrorism capabilities in Africa, bolster border security, and help Kenya protect itself against terrorist infiltration from Somalia.
-International Military Education and Training (IMET) programs in Africa are aimed at promoting professionalism and respect for democracy and human rights, while enhancing capabilities for participation in peacekeeping operations.
+Foreign Military Financing (FMF) resumed in FY1999.
+International Military Education and Training (IMET) programs in Africa are aimed at promoting professionalism and respect for democracy and human rights among foreign military officials, while enhancing capabilities for participation in peacekeeping operations.
 These programs typically run well under \$1 million per country.